 How do I request "Court Supervision with Traffic Safety School"?

-Review the paperwork you received from the ticketing officer and verify that
+Review the paperwork you received from the ticketing officer and verify the following:

-If both of these conditions have been met, you are eligible to plead guilty and complete TSS to receive court supervision without a court appearance and avoid a conviction on your driving record.
+If both conditions have been met, you are eligible to plead guilty and complete TSS to receive court supervision without a court appearance and avoid a conviction on your driving record..

 How do I register and pay for TSS?

-After you have submitted your request for court supervision with TSS to the Court, use the link below to register and pay.
+After you have submitted your request for court supervision (with Traffic Safety School) to the Court, use the link below to register and pay.
 All major credit/debit cards are accepted.
 Other forms of payment can be taken at MCC’s Main Campus at the Registration and Records Department at 8900 US.
 Highway 14 in Crystal Lake (Building A).